 –Batman and The Outsiders Vol. 2 #1-3

-–REFERENCE: Batman appoints Batgirl as his second-in-command of the Outsiders (as referenced in Batman and the Outsiders Vol. 2 #10).
+–REFERENCE: In Batman and the Outsiders Vol. 2 #10.
+Batman appoints Batgirl as his second-in-command of the Outsiders.
 Batman also tells Batgirl (in secret) that if he should die or go missing, she must become the leader of the team.

-–REFERENCE: Despite having just quit the Ousiders, J’onn agrees to go undercover disguised as the supposedly returning Blockbuster.
+–REFERENCE: In Salvation Run and Justice League of America Vol. 2 #19.
+Despite having just quit the Ousiders, J’onn agrees to go undercover disguised as the supposedly returning Blockbuster.
 In accordance with Batman’s plan, J’onn allows himself to be abducted by the Suicide Squad in an attempt to figure out where the prison planet is located and what is going on there.
-When J’onn eventually will arrive at the prison planet, he will be unable to contact Batman due to the distance (as referenced in Salvation Run and Justice League of America Vol. 2 #19).
+When J’onn eventually will arrive at the prison planet, he will be unable to contact Batman due to the distance.

-–NOTE: Countdown 19.
-Catwoman is abducted by the Suicide Squad (as seen in Catwoman Vol. 3 #74).
+–NOTE: In Catwoman Vol. 3 #74.
+Countdown 19.
+Catwoman is abducted by the Suicide Squad.

-–NOTE: Countdown 20 (yes, this goes out-of-order and follows the previous Countdown 19).
+–NOTE: In Salvation Run #2 and also referenced in Justice League of America Vol. 2 #17-18.
+Countdown 20—(yes, this goes out-of-order and follows the previous Countdown 19).
 An insubordinate Bane is kicked out of the Suicide Squad and sent to the prison planet!
 Lex Luthor is then also sent to the hellish prison planet along with Catwoman, who falls into the Suicide Squad’s “once a super-villain, always a super-villain” category.
 Likewise, J’onn (in disguise as Blockbuster) is sent to the prison planet as well.
-(Catwoman, Luthor, and J’onn are the final three super-villains sent to the prison planet, as seen in Salvation Run #2).
+(Catwoman, Luthor, and J’onn are the final three super-villains sent to the prison planet, as seen in Salvation Run #2.)
 Under pressure, especially now that Batman (and the rest of the heroes) know about the existence of the prison planet, Amanda Waller issues a public statement admitting that the prison planet is indeed real.
 However, Waller refuses to go into any details whatsoever regarding the program (as referenced in Justice League of America Vol. 2 #17-18).
 The US Government-backed process of sending of super-villains across the universe will go on hiatus, but the Suicide Squad’s orders will remain the same: Apprehend as many super-villains as possible.

 –52 Aftermath: The Four Horsemen #1-6